-- You should spend time learning about each provider before applying for their services.
+You should spend time learning about each provider before applying for their services.

     - Before you apply to a high-risk merchant provider, you will want to organize and prepare.
 You’ll be asked to provide incorporation certificates, shareholder certificates, passport, utility bills, credit processing history for at least 6 months, and much other paperwork.

     - Your application could be followed by an interview as well.

-Red Flags for Merchant Account Providers Underwriting Process
+    Red Flags for High-Risk Merchant Account Underwriting Process

     - There are a variety of things that could raise red flags for your merchant account provider.